WGBH-MLA/AAPB2/app/views/override/help/station-communications-toolkit.md

 ###  Boilerplate Language:

 An AAPB boilerplate is available if you would like to issue a press release.
-Please contact Emily Balk (see above) to inquire about the process.
+Please contact GBH External Communications Manager Emily Balk (emily_balk@wgbh.org) to inquire about the process.

 ### Logo: